Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Introduction

-Currently the dominant approach for performing \textit{ab initio} QCD calculations in the strong coupling regime is lattice QCD (LQCD)~\cite{lin2018parton,detmold2019hadrons}.
-Within the traditional approach to LQCD, one evaluates the PDFs indirectly~--- by calculating the matrix elements of local twist-two operators~\cite{lin2018parton,detmold2019hadrons}.
+Currently, the dominant approach for performing \emph{ab initio} QCD calculations in the strong coupling regime is lattice QCD (LQCD)~\cite{lin2018parton,detmold2019hadrons}.
+Within the traditional approach to LQCD, one evaluates the PDFs indirectly, by calculating the matrix elements of local twist-two operators~\cite{lin2018parton,detmold2019hadrons}.
 From a sufficient number of these operators the Mellin moments of PDFs can be reconstructed.
 In practice, one is limited to the first three moments because power-divergent mixing between the operators occurs due to the reduced symmetries of the spacetime lattice.
-Considerable progress has been made recently by applying large momentum effective theory techniques~\cite{Ji_lattice}. \textit{Quasi-distributions}~\cite{Constantinou,quasi1,quasi2,quasi3,quasi4,quasi5,quasi6,quasi7,quasi8,quasi9} allow for the equivalent of higher moment calculations, by matching higher moment calculations to the effective field theory.
-More recent approaches include finding PDFs from the hadronic tensor~\cite{hadronic1,hadronic2,hadronic3,hadronic4,hadronic5} and Compton amplitude~\cite{compton1,compton2,compton3,compton4,compton5}, using \textit{pseudo}-PDFs~\cite{pseudo1,pseudo2,pseudo3,pseudo4,pseudo5,pseudo6,pseudo7}, and calculating \textit{good lattice cross-sections}~\cite{good1,good2,good3}.
+Considerable progress has been made recently by applying large momentum effective theory techniques~\cite{Ji_lattice}. \emph{Quasi-distributions}~\cite{Constantinou,quasi1,quasi2,quasi3,quasi4,quasi5,quasi6,quasi7,quasi8,quasi9} allow for the equivalent of higher moment calculations, by matching higher moment calculations to the effective field theory.
+More recent approaches include finding PDFs from the hadronic tensor~\cite{hadronic1,hadronic2,hadronic3,hadronic4,hadronic5} and Compton amplitude~\cite{compton1,compton2,compton3,compton4,compton5}, using \emph{pseudo}-PDFs~\cite{pseudo1,pseudo2,pseudo3,pseudo4,pseudo5,pseudo6,pseudo7}, and calculating \emph{good lattice cross-sections}~\cite{good1,good2,good3}.
 As noted above, these calculations are at present not sufficient to reduce the theoretical uncertainty due to the PDF in many high energy physics measurements such as~\cite{aaboud2018measurement}.

-Lattice QCD is based on path integral quantization, and, as such, requires Wilson gluon lines and loops to maintain the color gauge invariance.
+Lattice QCD is based on path integral quantization, and thus requires Wilson gluon lines and loops to maintain the color gauge invariance.
 Finite size lattices with periodic boundary conditions constrain the simulations (as do the prescriptions for fermion sources), causing the fermion doubling problem.
 The numerical sign problem severely complicates Monte-Carlo sampling in strongly interacting fermionic systems.
-On the other hand, the second-quantized approach in light-cone gauge avoids Wilson loops and gauge group discretization, but eventually must treat the gluon fields on an equal footing with the quark fields and their interactions.
+On the other hand, the second-quantized approach in light-front formulation avoids Wilson loops and gauge group discretization, but eventually must treat the gluon fields on an equal footing with the quark fields and their interactions.